 - Complete the FAFSA application and submit any supporting documentation to determine your eligibility for Work-Study.
 Students must be enrolled in at least 6 units and be meeting academic progress requirements.

-- Visit the Financial Aid Office in SSC 130 to be added to a wait list and be reviewed by the Work-Study Coordinator to confirm eligibility to be awarded.
+- Contact the Financial Aid Office for a link to sign up for the program wait list and be reviewed by the Work-Study Coordinator to confirm eligibility to be awarded.
 Students who are awarded Work-Study will be sent an email with instructions on completing the Work-Study hiring process.
 Please note that being awarded Work-Study is not a guarantee of employment.

 - Students who have already been awarded Work-Study should visit the College Central Network website to search for open Work-Study positions available at Irvine Valley College.
 Work-Study jobs are selected from the 'Job Types' dropdown box.
 Be sure to register if you are a first-time user.